A predictive dialer can increase agent productivity by almost 300%.

 The call ring time is the period from when a call starts ringing to when it is either answered or dropped.
 The ring time before a call is cut (due to no answer) is 30-45 seconds for mobile phones and 60 seconds for landlines.

 For your campaigns, this means productive time lost for your agents.
 There is nothing that you can do about this when using power dialers.
-Predictive dialers, however, eliminate this by setting the calling ratio to keep more active calls ready for agents.
+A predictive dialer, however, eliminate this by setting the calling ratio to keep more active calls ready for agents.

 Average call duration